1. LEAGUE MANAGEMENT - JUNIOR LEAGUE

 4. LEAGUE MANAGEMENT - SESSIONS

-A minimum of four sessions are to be held each season at different venues to encourage wider participation and sharing of travel burden.
+A minimum of four sessions are to be held each season at one or more suitable venues dependent on availability.
 Each session to be a whole day for the duration required to accommodate the number of divisions/teams.
-Sessions will be split into morning and afternoon where the morning will accommodate 3 divisions and the afternoon the remainder. (unless there are less than 5 divisions in which case 2 will take place in the morning) Sessions will be scheduled to avoid conflict with other Cheshire junior events wherever possible.
+Where necessary sessions will be split into morning and afternoon each accommodating the the number of divisions to complete the programme.
+Sessions will be scheduled to avoid conflict with other Cheshire junior events wherever possible.

 5. LEAGUE MANAGEMENT - DIVISIONS